There are two deployment strategies: Manual and Automatic.

 Manual Deployments from the Workflow Detail

-On the Workflow detail screen, click the “Deploy” button.
-This is useful especially when testing workflows for later, wider deployment.
+On the Workflow detail page, click Deploy.
+This is useful especially when testing Workflows for later, wider deployment.

 You can deploy a Workflow to one or more connected Launchpads or devices.

-Click the arrow next to a Launchpad to reveal the connected devices.
+Click the arrow next to a Launchpad to reveal the connected devices and click Deploy Workflow.

 Manual Deployment from the Launchpad List